 How To Become A Lecturer In Ghana

-Becoming a lecturer in Ghana is quite not easy.
+Becoming a lecturer in Ghana is not easy.
 One would have to climb almost all the ladders of the educational cycle in Ghana in order to become a lecturer at the tertiary level.

 In this article, we’ll be looking at everything you need to become a lecturer in Ghana.
-You’ll get to know the requirements to teach at a university in Ghana, and how to apply to lecture at a university in Ghana.
+You’ll get to know the requirements to teach at a university in Ghana and how to apply to lecture at a university in Ghana.

 As a lecturer, you can be a mentor to many young people, and you can also make a real difference in the world.
 In Ghana, lecturing can be very satisfying and rewarding.
-So, if you are thinking of venturing into the academics, then this guide is for you.
+So, if you are thinking of venturing into academics, then this guide is for you.

-Who is a Lecturer?
+Who is a lecturer?

 Skills Required to Become a Lecturer in Ghana

-Verbal and written communication – To become a lecturer, you need good verbal and communication skills.
+Verbal and written communication—To become a lecturer, you need good verbal and communication skills.
 Your ability to communicate fluently with your students both verbally and in writing allows them to understand you and the course.

-Creativity – As a lecturer, you will have to be creative.
-Lecturers have to keep their students engaged, therefore, you have to use new methods to keep them engaged.
+Creativity—As a lecturer, you will have to be creative.
+Lecturers have to keep their students engaged; therefore, you have to use new methods to keep them engaged.

-Confidence, Patience and Control – Patience is a virtue.
-But when it comes to lecturing you need more than that.
+Confidence, Patience, and Control—Patience is a virtue.
+But when it comes to lecturing, you need more than that.
 Teaching young adults can get difficult too at times.
-You will need to have confidence, patients with your students but you will also have to know how to control them and not let them distract you from delivering lectures.
+You will need to have confidence and patience with your students, but you will also have to know how to control them and not let them distract you from delivering lectures.

-How Do I become A lecturer In Ghana?
+How do I become a lecturer in Ghana?

-This is the most important question that you might have asked with regards to becoming a university or college lecturer in Ghana.
+This is the most important question that you might have asked with regard to becoming a university or college lecturer in Ghana.
 So, let’s get straight to how to become a lecturer in Ghana.

 1. Meet the Requirements

 Just like every other job in the labour market, there are always some requirements that must be met before becoming a lecturer.
-It is advisable to take quality time to research and check the requirements needed to become a lecturer either in the University, Polytechnic or College of Education.
+It is advisable to take quality time to research and check the requirements needed to become a lecturer either in the university, polytechnic, or college of education.

-According to the National Accreditation Board (NAB), the minimum requirement to lecture in Ghanaian universities is a terminal degree i.e. a PhD.
+According to the National Accreditation Board (NAB), the minimum requirement to lecture in Ghanaian universities is a terminal degree, i.e., a PhD.

-However, you can also lecture with a researched Masters degree.
+However, you can also lecture with a researched master’s degree.
 The research component of the master’s degree must be of at least one-year duration.
 Such a degree includes an MPhil (Master of Philosophy).

 In public universities like the University of Ghana, the best you can get without a PhD is Assistant Lecturer.
 On the whole, to stand a good chance of becoming a lecturer in Ghana, you need a PhD.